 Hughes Launches Network Detection and Response (NDR) Service for Proactive Cyber Control

 Cyber criminals don’t take vacation days––they are relentless in their pursuits to infiltrate your network.
 And that means your cybersecurity tools must be equally persistent to stay ahead of threats, thwart attacks and protect your enterprise network.
-In that vein, we are excited to introduce Hughes Network Detection and Response (NDR), a cutting-edge, proactive cybersecurity control service that uses sampling-based protocols to infer 100% network visibility from 1% network traffic to help eliminate blind spots across all devices, for any network size and architecture, including IoT and OT equipment.
+In that vein, we are excited to introduce Hughes Network Detection and Response (NDR), a cutting-edge, proactive cybersecurity control that can track lateral movement and find hidden threats lurking in your network.
+It eliminates blind spots across all devices, for any network size and architecture, including IoT and OT equipment.

 Hughes NDR applies advanced artificial intelligence (AI) and machine learning (ML) to analyze network patterns and predict attacks, threats, anomalies and malicious activities in real-time, before they have an opportunity to slip past firewalls, penetrate the network and wreak havoc.